 Also with Drs.
 Hovey and Scott, I am working on a project on harm reduction based approaches in shelters.
 This project recently won the Community Engaged Research Award, Lakehead University.

-With Dr. Nadia Verrelli, Laurentian University, Political Science, I am preparing a book manuscript on the Supreme Court Case, R. v.
+With Dr. Nadia Verrelli, Laurentian University, Political Science, I have just completed a book manuscript on the Supreme Court Case, R. v.
 Ryan, in which a severely abused woman attempted to hire a hit man to kill her husband.
 Our book, No Legal Way Out: R. v.
 Ryan, Domestic Abuse and The Defence of Duress will be published by UBC Press and will be in print fall 2021.
 We are also completing an historical study of R. v.
 Whynott, an early case in which a woman who killed her husband in the context of abuse was acquitted by a jury.
 This project is also funded by SSHRC.

 Chambers, L. A Legal History of Adoption in Ontario, 1921-2015.
 (University of Toronto Press/Osgoode Society Press, 2016).